drmcnelson/Laboratory-Instrumentation-Amplifier-with-16bit-1MSPS-ADC/README.md

 </p>
 </figure>

-The following shows (a) the voltages at the positive and negative inputs of the two front end amplifiers in two shades of green, and (b) the voltages at the two outputs of the FDA in two shadws of blue.
+The following shows (a) the voltages at the positive and negative inputs of the two front end amplifiers in two shades of green, and (b) the voltages at the two outputs of the FDA in two shades of blue.
 As required for the ADC, the inputs are transformed from a bipolar range from -4V to +4V, to a unipolar range from 0V to 4V.

 <p align="center">